peregrineshahin/ChessProgrammingWiki/content/Transposition_TableBucket.md

 ### Aging

 Aging considers searches of different chess positions during game play.
 While early implementations and programs relying on [root pre-processing](Piece-Square_Tables#Preprocessing "Piece-Square Tables") to guide search and [evaluation](Evaluation "Evaluation") were obligated to clear the hash table between root positions, most todays programs do not, to profit from entries of previous searches.
 Nevertheless, to avoid persistence of old entries which may no longer occur from the current root, aging is used to likely replace those entries by new ones, even if their draft and flags would otherwise protect them.
-To implement aging, one often stores and compares the current [halfmove clock](Halfmove_Clock "Halfmove Clock") as age, likely modulo some power two constant, depending on how many bits are used to store it inside an entry [[24]](#cite_note-24) [[25]](#cite_note-25).
+To implement aging, one often stores and compares the current [halfmove clock](Halfmove_Clock "Halfmove Clock") as age, likely modulo some power two constant, depending on how many bits are used to store it inside an entry <a id="cite-note-24" href="#cite-ref-24">[24]</a> <a id="cite-note-25" href="#cite-ref-25">[25]</a>.

 ## TT and Parallel Search

-A [global transposition table](Shared_Hash_Table "Shared Hash Table"), shared by multiple [threads](Thread "Thread") or [processes](Process "Process") is essential for effective [parallel search](Parallel_Search "Parallel Search") algorithms on modern multi core cpus, and might be accessed [lock-less](Shared_Hash_Table#Lockless "Shared Hash Table"), as proposed by [Robert Hyatt](Robert_Hyatt "Robert Hyatt") and [Tim Mann](Tim_Mann "Tim Mann") [[26]](#cite_note-26) .
+A [global transposition table](Shared_Hash_Table "Shared Hash Table"), shared by multiple [threads](Thread "Thread") or [processes](Process "Process") is essential for effective [parallel search](Parallel_Search "Parallel Search") algorithms on modern multi core cpus, and might be accessed [lock-less](Shared_Hash_Table#Lockless "Shared Hash Table"), as proposed by [Robert Hyatt](Robert_Hyatt "Robert Hyatt") and [Tim Mann](Tim_Mann "Tim Mann") <a id="cite-note-26" href="#cite-ref-26">[26]</a> .